corndeladmin/tech-docs/src/sql/many-to-many.md

 ## Creating the join table

-To create the join table, we define the colums and set up the foreign key references.
+To create the join table, we define the columns and set up the foreign key references.

 ::: code-group